kartben/zephyr/doc/develop/getting_started/index.rst

    :zephyr:code-sample:`hello_world` is a good alternative.

    If you are unsure what name west uses for your board, ``west boards`` can be used to obtain a list of all boards Zephyr supports.
+You may also read more about board naming scheme in the dedicated :ref:`board_terminology` section.

 Build the :zephyr:code-sample:`blinky` with :ref:`west build <west-building>`, changing ``<your-board-name>`` appropriately for your board: